|

 George

-Washington Bush born
+Washington Bush born near Philadelphia

-near Philadelphia only child to African-American
+only child to African-American servant and

 Irish-American maid.